bbc/Imager.js/README.md

 Updates the `img[src]` attribute if the container width has changed, and if it matches a different `availableWidths` value.

-It is relevant to use this method if an unwatched event occured and impacts responsive image widths.
+It is relevant to use this method if an unwatched event occurred and impacts responsive image widths.

 ```js
 var imgr = new Imager();